Research

 Racial Disparity in Maternal Care and Moderating Factors: Role of Specialization, Exposure, and Ownership in Eliminating the Gap with Maria R. Ibanez.
 Manuscript available upon request.

-Annually, approximately 60,000 U.S. women experience severe maternal morbidity (SMM)—unexpected labor or delivery outcomes with serious short- or long-term health impacts.
+Problem definition: Annually, approximately 60,000 U.S. women experience severe maternal morbidity (SMM)—unexpected labor or delivery outcomes with serious short- or long-term health impacts.
 Many of these outcomes are preventable with appropriate care choices and applications.
-However, demographic and socioeconomic disparities in obstetric care and outcomes persist, and Black mothers consistently experience higher odds of labor complications (BCBS 2022).
-Using cross-sectional data of all labor and delivery admissions across six U.S. states, we confirm that Black mothers receive C-sections disproportionately more frequently than other mothers with comparable health conditions and face higher readmission rates after a first-time unscheduled C-section.
+However, demographic and socioeconomic disparities in obstetric care and outcomes persist, and Black mothers consistently experience higher odds of labor complications.
+In this paper, we examine how hospital- and physician-level operational factors influence the racial disparity for Black mothers relative to other mothers in the likelihood of (1) riskier delivery procedures (e.g., first-time unscheduled Cesarean Section) and (2) resulting 90-day readmission rates following these procedures.
+Methodology/Results: Using cross-sectional data of all labor and delivery admissions across six U.S. states, we confirm that Black mothers receive C-sections disproportionately more frequently than other mothers with comparable health conditions and face higher readmission rates after a first-time unscheduled C-section.
 Encouragingly, we uncover operational factors mitigating these disparities: stronger hospital- and physician-level C-section specialization reduces the gap, as does greater exposure to treating patients from underserved groups.
-For instance, the odds of C-section for a Black mother are 45% lower when receiving care at a hospital in the top quartiles for C-section specialization, maternal care expertise, and exposure to Black patients, compared to hospitals outside these top quartiles.
-Notably, hospital ownership status also impacts disparities: giving birth at a non-profit hospital entails relatively lower odds of receiving a riskier procedure for a Black mother, whereas receiving treatment at a government-owned facility corresponds to higher odds of experiencing riskier procedures and 90-day readmissions.
-These findings highlight the importance of more efficient patient-provider matching, continuous education on diversity, equity, and inclusion, and more rigorous provider evaluations by regulators.
+Managerial implications: These findings highlight the importance of more efficient patient-provider matching, more detailed quality information disclosure, and more rigorous provider evaluations by regulators.
 Such measures are crucial to promoting unbiased decision-making and advancing equitable health outcomes.

 Work in Progress